OTTO Car Insurance Review: Consumer Reviews, Quotes (2023)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 OTTO is a lead-generation site connecting customers seeking auto, pet, home, life, or commercial insurance with its partners.
-Joshua Keller founded the company, and it’s a wholly owned subsidiary of Global Agora, a venture capital firm.[1]
+Founded in 2022, the company is a wholly owned subsidiary of Global Agora, a venture capital fund.[1]

 OTTO Insurance pros and cons